Philosophy

 Kirkwood offers a very diverse mixture of clubs and organizations.
 You can select from a variety of opportunities that suit your personal interests, as well as your program interests.
 A complete list of clubs and organizations can be found in Student Life.

-Kirkwood Student Betty Valdez-Warner
+Kirkwood Student Mary Kariuki

 Questions?